chloelewisdev/milestone-project-3/README.md

 * Although each page features different graphics, they are all designed with the same colour palette and are from the same illustrator for consistency.
 * **Active page on navbar**The active page becomes highlighted with a green colour to show the user which page they are on.
 * **Flash messages** All flash messages appear under the nav bar with the same font and colour throughout the app for consistency.
-* **Home** -
-* The user sees an image and introductory text explaining the purpose of the website.
+* **Home** - The user sees an image and introductory text explaining the purpose of the website.
 When scrolling down, the user is then presented with three different cards each containing a next step the user can take and accompanying text explaining each action – they can click on a button to view ‘Tips’ on the community tips board, they can click on ‘Sign Up’ if they want to add their own tips to work from home on the community board, or they can click on a button to ‘Log In’ if they have previously signed up and want to log in.

 * **Tips** - This page welcomes the user to the community tips board with an image and then some introductory text.
 The user is then presented with all the different tips that have been shared by others, as well as a search feature at the top of the tips section.

-The search feature enables the user to type in part or all of a word, click on the button ‘Search’ which then provides them with the results of their search (the tips containing the word they have searched for), or a message is displayed showing the user that there are no results.
-The user can then click to ‘Reset’ the search function which displays all of the tips again to the user so that they can do a fresh search if they wish.

 Each tip card displays a title, a category, more details about the tip, and the username of the person that has shared tip.
 If the user is logged in, they are shown a ‘Delete’ button and an ‘Edit’ button on the tips they have shared on the board.
 By clicking the delete button, the logged in user removes the tip, and are shown a flash message confirming this.
 If the user wants to edit their tip, they can click ‘Edit’ and are then taken to a page which displays a form prefilled with their original tip.
 Here they can edit the tip and click ton ‘Save Update’, which updates the tip, takes the user back to the community Tips page, and confirms that their message has been updated with a flash message.

+* **Search** The searcg feature on the Tips page enables the user to type in part or all of a word, click on the button ‘Search’ which then provides them with the results of their search (the tips containing the word they have searched for), or a message is displayed showing the user that there are no results.
+The user can then click to ‘Reset’ the search function which displays all of the tips again to the user so that they can do a fresh search if they wish.

 * **Log In** – This feature contains a log in form where an existing user can input their username and password to log in.
 If they enter the wrong password and/or username, they are shown a flash message telling the username that the details are incorrect and to try again.
 Users on this page that don’t yet have an account are prompted to sign up with a message and sign up button underneath the log in form.
 Once users successfully log in, they are taken to the ‘My Tips’ page.